 For elderly people or those with other mobility issues, a knee walker may be the better option.
 Knee walkers are like mini scooters.
 They come equipped with three wheels (like a tricycle), and feature handlebars and a pad to rest your knee on.

 Knee walkers allow you to move at your own pace and keep the weight off the leg without having to balance on a pair of crutches.

 There are advantages and disadvantages to choosing this type of mobility device.

 The Pros of Knee Walkers

-One of the main advantages to choosing a knee walker is ease of use.
+One of the main advantages to choosing a scooter instead of crutches is ease of use.
 Compared to crutches, these special walkers are a breeze to use.
 Ease of use makes this device a great option for elderly users.

 Because these walkers are closer to the ground, they tend to be more stable than crutches.
 They’re also more comfortable to use because the knee rest is padded.
 If you’re wearing a cast, the padded rest makes if far more comfortable to get around.